nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

 The clinical code that represents the data within the observation.

-Were the uncategorised data is free text without any clinical code set to 37331000000100 Comment note (record artifact).
+Where the uncategorised data is free text without any clinical code set to 37331000000100 Comment note (record artifact).

 ### subject ###